-- type: contact authentication - description: Used in a Data Object Group of type contact, for the Data Object Group Field which contains the LDAP ID for CM.Track authentication. - values: Indicates that this field will be used as an LDAP ID in the authentication process.
+- type: contact authentication - description: Used in a customer field group of type contact, for the customer field which contains the LDAP ID for CM.Track authentication.

+values: Indicates that this field will be used as an LDAP ID in the authentication process.
 Data type string is required.
 Since the definition is made at the customer group level, the LDAP authentication can be run in mixed mode.
 I.e., use LDAP for some customer groups and regular authentication for other customer groups.